Looking for the best shrimp recipes for dinner? Give these a whirl!

 Get dinner on the table in just 10 minutes with this insanely good garlic butter shrimp scampi recipe!

 Serve with your favorite pasta for a hearty and filling meal.
 Or keep it light and low-carb with zucchini noodles or riced cauliflower.

 It also makes an elegant appetizer.

-But no matter how you serve it, this shrimp recipe is one of our favorites!
+But no matter how you serve it, this shrimp recipe is one of my favorites!